-The Bodhanath Stupa
+Places to see in Nepal – The Bodhanath Stupa

 The Bodhanath Stupa, just outside of Kathmandu, is one of the largest stupas of its kind in the world, and dates to sometime around the 6th century, possibly even earlier.
 Like Bhaktapur, it lies on the old trade route to Tibet and is a UNESCO World Heritage Site.
 The stupa sustained minor damage during the 2015 earthquake but is otherwise in good condition.

 The stupa itself is a symbol of enlightenment but at Boudhanath the symbolism is particularly clear.
 Each different shape represents one of the five elements, earth, water, fire, air, and sphere, which are also the attributes of the five Buddhas.
 Brought together in the form of the stupa, their unity reflects in abstract fashion the structure of the universe itself.